Financial Statement Audit: Tips & Insights on Tackling Your ...

 Of course, you’ll never realize the benefits of ERM if it stays hypothetical.
 That’s why the design and implementation of your ERM program are such critical components of your risk management strategy.

-Just remember, the goal with your program isn’t to entirely eliminate risk – that’s simply impossible.
+Just remember, the goal with your program isn’t to entirely eliminate risk – that’s impossible.
 However, by prioritizing your sources of risk, a proper ERM program allows you to manage them within acceptable levels.

 Governance and Culture

-Effective ERM starts at the top of an organization, but also relies heavily on engagement from those at all levels of the enterprise.
+Effective ERM starts at the top of an organization, but also relies heavily on engagement from all levels of the enterprise.
 Therefore, while management and governance bodies establish a company’s tone and outlook on risk, that outlook gets absorbed into everything from company culture and core values to its operating structures, talent acquisition strategy, and board risk oversight.

 Strategy and Objective-Setting